-You have to schedule an appointment with a TA by Thursday the 11th at 6PM.
+We will have interactive meetings to grade the milestone by September 16th at 6PM.

 10% of the milestone is a small demo.
-You must demo a client to us that successfully connects to a server, sends a Hello command, then waits for and prints the Welcome reply.
+You must commit and push onto your repo by September 14th at 11:59PM a client that successfully connects to a server, sends a Hello command, then waits for and prints the Welcome reply.